CardanoIndiaDevelopersCommunity/Upskilling_Cardano/README.md

 The difference between a DApp and a conventional app is that the conventional app is controlled by a single entity.
 A DApp has a blockchain as its backend.

-Upskill Program Session-wise Youtube Channel Link: https://youtu.be/jdeoer_dXxo
+Upskill Program Youtube Channel Link: https://youtu.be/jdeoer_dXxo